 Example of Tax on Delhi Petrol Rates

-Note: Other taxes: Pollution Cess, Dealer Commision, etc.
+Note: Other taxes: Pollution Cess, Dealer Commission, etc.

 States Not in Support to Include Under GST

-The finance ministry has stated that most of the states from across the nation have said to not include the petrol and diesel in the GST scheme for an unknown reason.
-The union finance minister Arun Jaitley himself commented on this topic and also mentioned that may be in near future they may make there way into the GST.
+The finance ministry has stated that most of the states from across the nation have said to not include petrol and diesel in the GST scheme for an unknown reason.
+The union finance minister Arun Jaitley himself commented on this topic and also mentioned that maybe in near future they may make their way into the GST.

-The minister also added that natural gas and real estate possess legible points which directs it to be included into the GST ambit while he was oppressing the fact that the petrol and diesel will be tried to bring it under the GST.
-Although he has indicated that the GST might be higher on the petrol and diesel but still assured that the overall effect will lower down the prices across the country.
+The minister also added that natural gas and real estate possess legible points which directs it to be included in the GST ambit while he was oppressing the fact that petrol and diesel will be tried to bring it under the GST.
+Although he has indicated that the GST might be higher on petrol and diesel but still assured that the overall effect will lower the prices across the country.

-As of now, the petrol and diesel are out of the GST ambit and is wholly under the state government for the tax levy purpose.
+As of now, petrol and diesel are out of the GST ambit and are wholly under the state government for tax levy purposes.

 Petroleum Minister Pleads to GST Council

-Recent statements from the Petroleum Minister Dharmendra Pradhan further add substantial weight on this.
-It seems that Petro-Diesel and GST are now main topics of concern as well as prolonged debates amidst the inner corridors of power.
-The prices of petrol and diesel are at a four year high.
+Recent statements from the Petroleum Minister Hardeep Singh Puri further add substantial weight to this.
+It seems that Petro-Diesel and GST are now the main topics of concern as well as prolonged debates amidst the inner corridors of power.
 Petrol price in Delhi could reach the Rs.
-75 mark whereas diesel may record a price of Rs 65 a litre within upcoming months.
+94.72 mark whereas diesel may record a price of Rs 87.62 a litre within upcoming months.
 A few main reasons for such aggravated price are:

 Recommended: What If Electricity Comes Under Goods and Services Tax India?